hesamzakerirad/laravel-flashlight/README.md

 ---

 ### Driver Option
 There are a number of drivers you can choose to log the incoming requests to your application.
 You could choose `file` or `database` which will respectively store log records in a local file or a database table.
 You can change the driver by editing `driver` key inside `flashlight.php` config file under `App/config`.
+(This value corresponds to an existing key inside `drivers` array.)

 ```php
 'driver' => 'file'
 ```
 Note that Flashlight uses `file` driver as its default driver.

 ---
 ### HTTP Method Customization